salmafarah/MUA-website-Part2/README.md

 ## The Site

-The link provided will take you to the Pink Waves website :
+The link provided will take you to the Pink Waves website:  https://pinkwaves.herokuapp.com/

 ## Website Layout
 Landing Page